mosahosseini/Twint/README.md

 # About this Repository

 [This repository](https://github.com/mosahosseini/Twint) is a clone of  minamotorins repository [https://github.com/minamotorin/twint](https://github.com/minamotorin/twint) i just changed url.py in line 70 with a solution that i found in stackoverflow.
+All credit goes to minamotorin.

+I also added scrape.py which tests different functions in twint.

 #### Related